- by Bryan Veldboom - updated on 11/17/2022

 Winter can be tough on your vehicle's battery, but by taking a few simple steps, you can protect yourself from battery failure.
 If your current battery is several years old, or if you'd just like to be sure it's performing properly, have it tested for free at your nearest Batteries Plus.

-If you need a replacement, we have top-quality auto batteries for any make and model, plus we offer free installation on most makes and models.
+If you need a replacement, we have top-quality auto batteries for any make and model, plus we offer expert installation on most makes and models.
 You can also help protect your new battery by taking advantage of our Premier Installation Service.
 Learn more in our Auto Center.